chiyu1203/UnityDataAnalysis/README.md

     "plotting_deceleration_accerleration": boolean, whether to plot average deceleration and accerleration onset of the animals (this is still under construction)

     "load_individual_data" and "select_animals_by_condition": boolean, these are used in the jypter notebook to extract specific animals for analysis.
 If both are True, you need to specify what condition in a dictionary.
 If either of them is False, all animals in the database will be included.

+    "graph_colour_code": array of string, just a helper array to know which colour is used.

     "camera_fps": 100, #default video acqusition rate in matrexVR